Rkomi98/MyBlog/files/Geoinformatics/GeoData_en.md

 Before explaining the physical operation and especially the formulas, I think it's important to understand why inversion is crucial.
 For this, we need to distinguish two regimes:

-  - In the visible (e.g., Sentinel-2 RGB bands), the sensor measures reflected sunlight.
+  - In the visible spectrum (e.g., Sentinel-2 RGB bands), the sensor measures reflected sunlight.
 Here, the object's temperature has almost nothing to do with the amount of light reaching the sensor.

   - In Thermal Infrared (TIR), the energy source is not the Sun, but the object itself.
 Every body with a temperature above absolute zero emits electromagnetic radiation due to thermal agitation.

-        Therefore: In TIR, measuring energy (Radiance) is equivalent to measuring the object's thermal state.
+  > Therefore: In TIR, measuring energy (Radiance) is equivalent to measuring the thermal state of the object.

 Physics tells us (Planck's Law) that there is a rigid relationship between the Temperature $T$ of a black body and the Radiance $L_\lambda$ it emits at a specific wavelength $\lambda$.

 The measured radiance $L_{\lambda}$ is converted into brightness temperature $T_b$ by inverting Planck's law (at least I'll spare you that one).
 In practice, if the object is at temperature $T$, it will emit $L_\lambda$ amount of energy.

 However, the sensor works in reverse.
-The detector is an infrared-sensitive photodiode (I admit it sounds very cacophonous in Italian), often made of Mercury-Cadmium-Telluride, cryogenically cooled, and struck by photons.
+The detector is an infrared-sensitive photodiode (which I admit sounds very cacophonous in Italian), often made of Mercury-Cadmium-Telluride, cryogenically cooled, and struck by photons.
 Photons generate electrons and thus electric current, which is converted into a digital number (DN).

 Through radiometric calibration (Gain & Offset), the DN is converted back into Radiance at the Sensor ($L_{Sensor}$).

 Since the sensor "doesn't know" what the temperature is, we must ask ourselves mathematically:
-"What temperature $T$ must a theoretical black body have to produce the radiance $L$ I have just measured?"
+"What temperature $T$ must a theoretical black body have to produce the radiance $L$ that I have just measured?"

 This is why inversion is performed.
 Planck's equation is solved for $T$:

 $$T_b = \frac{h c}{k_B \lambda \ln\left( \frac{2 h c^2}{\lambda^5 L_\lambda} + 1 \right)}$$

-To obtain the real kinetic temperature ($T_{surf}$), it is necessary to correct for the surface emissivity $\epsilon$ and for the atmospheric contribution (water vapor absorption/emission). _Split-Window_ algorithms use two nearby thermal channels (e.g., 11 $\mu m$ and 12 $\mu m$) to estimate and remove the atmospheric effect.
+To obtain the actual kinetic temperature ($T_{surf}$), it is necessary to correct for the surface emissivity $\epsilon$ and for the atmospheric contribution (water vapor absorption/emission). _Split-Window_ algorithms use two nearby thermal channels (e.g., 11 $\mu m$ and 12 $\mu m$) to estimate and remove the atmospheric effect.

 #### Why is it called "Brightness Temperature" and not "Real Temperature"?
 This is the most subtle and important part.
 The inversion assumes that the object is a Black Body (Emissivity $\varepsilon = 1$), i.e., a perfect emitter.
 However, in reality:

-- Water has emissivity ranging between 0.98 and 0.99 (almost a black body).
+- Water has an emissivity that oscillates between 0.98 and 0.99 (almost a black body).
 - Bare soil or sand can have an emissivity between 0.90 and 0.95.

-If a sensor points at a warm rock at 300K (27 °C), but with low emissivity, the rock will emit less energy than predicted by the pure Planck's law.
-If we invert the formula without correction, the satellite will calculate a temperature lower than reality (e.g., 295K instead of 300K).
+If a sensor points at a hot rock at 300K (27 °C), but with low emissivity, the rock will emit less energy than predicted by the pure Planck's law.
+If we invert the formula without correction, the satellite will calculate a temperature lower than the actual one (e.g., 295K instead of 300K).

 That "fictitious" (lower) temperature is the **brightness temperature**.
 It is the temperature the object would have if it were a perfect black body emitting that amount of light.

 ### Missions
-Among the missions that I believe are worth mentioning are:
+Among the missions that I think are definitely worth mentioning are:

 - **Sentinel-3 (SLSTR):** High precision (<0.3 K) for climatic SST, using a dual view (nadir and oblique) to correct for the atmosphere.